GradientGamer-XD/goo-engine/README.md

 Gradient's Goo Engine Fork
 --------------------------
 This fork is intended to be a free alternative host for precompiled Goo Engine builds.
-This is possible under the GPL I encourage you support Dillon Goo in his wonderful project
+This is legally possible under the GPL I encourage you support Dillon Goo in his wonderful project